joshuaseligman18/nexus-compiler/README.md

 * `make` / `make build`: Builds Nexus into a WebAssembly module that can be run on the web through JavaScript.
 * `make clean`: Removes the files created when the project is built, including the WebAssembly output.
 * `make run`: Spins up a basic server to host Nexus.
 This is required as the current state of WebAssembly requires it to be fetched and it cannot be directly imported to the JavaScript.
 * Alan: Run in Chrome.

+## RISC-V Execution Instructions
+* Install the RISC-V GNU Toolchain, which can be found [here](https://github.com/riscv-software-src/homebrew-riscv).
+* Compile your program in Nexus with RISC-V target selected.
+* Copy/paste the output assembly into a file called `my_program.s`.